Canon 750D vs Nikon D3300

 Review summary: Canon 750D vs Nikon D3300

 So what conclusions can be drawn?
 Is the Canon 750D better than the Nikon D3300 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.